An Intro to Our Process

 DuPage County Divorce Mediation and Family Law Mediation is an alternative dispute resolution method that assists parties in reaching a mutually acceptable agreement.
 Divorce Mediation and Family Law Mediation is confidential and conducted in a supportive, private, and non-adversarial setting.

-Benefits of Family Mediation
+Benefits of Family Mediation in DuPage County (and beyond)

 The benefits of DuPage County Divorce Mediation and Family Law Mediation include: